machinebox/remoto/templates/README.md

 Remoto inherits all of the [Plush helpers](https://github.com/gobuffalo/plush#helpers) and adds some specific ones in the [generator/template_helpers.go](https://github.com/machinebox/remoto/blob/master/generator/template_helpers.go) file.

+### Template data structure

+The data structure for the templates can be read in full in the source code.

+* This area of documentation needs work.

 ### Dealing with repsonse files

 Some endpoints can return a file, these have the `*remototypes.FileResponse` return type.